NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 | Sterile   | 1.
 Operating Surgeon<br>2.
 Assisting Surgeons<br>3.
 Scrub Nurse |
 | Unsterile | 4.
 Anesthesiologist<br>5.
 Circulating Nurse                     |
 ## Scrub Nurse
+The scrub nurse is a sterile member, and assists the surgeon during the operation by providing sterile instruments and supplies, counting instruments, or sometimes even basic functions of assistant surgeons such as retracting, suctioning, and assisting in suturing (sponging, cutting).
 1. Receives patient from the surgical ward nurse.
-2. Prepares and organizes the OR unit based on the case.
+2. **Prepares and organizes the OR unit** based on the case.
 3. Opens sterile packs and adds sterile supplies and instruments.
-4. Performs surgical scrubbing, gowning, and gloving.
+4. Performs **surgical scrubbing, gowning, and gloving**.
-5. Organizes sterile fields.
+5. Organizes sterile fields and maintains its integrity, safety, and efficiency.
 6. Serves gowns and gloves to surgeons.
 7. Counting of instruments.
 8. Draping.
 9. Announcing cutting time.
 ## Circulating Nurse
+The circulating nurse provides assistance to any member of the OR team in any manner they are qualified for.
+Circulating nurses are crucial in communication, direction, and safety.
 1. Receives patient from the surgical ward nurse.
 Endorsement during transfer includes **confirmation of patient identity**, **schedule**, and securing **[[#Consent|informed consent]]**.
 Discussed later: [[#Preoperative Preparation]]
 2. Establishes rapport with the client.
 3. Places the patient on the OR table and remains with them.